golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 ![Output logs](/js-tutorial-05.gif)

-You can find information regarding the version of the node used on the remote computer - `v.16.14.0` - at the end of the script's logs.
-This is the version incorporated into the standard Golem image used to execute the task.
+You can find information regarding the `node.js` version used on the remote computer - `v.16.14.0` - at the end of the script's logs.
+This version is incorporated into the current standard Golem image used to execute the task.

 ## Summary